na-na-hi/renget/archive/hostfreellamas.md

 - ggml/gguf also works.
 Oobabooga already supports llama.cpp loader.
 It supports CPU/RAM inference with GPU offloading.
 The prompt processing mechanism is different than exllama, slower on new prompts, faster on cached prompts => ggml is better for self-service if you swipe/regenerate often.
 - Model ranking: https://rentry.org/ayumi_erp_rating - automated rating, grain of salt needed.
 - This guy quantizes: https://huggingface.co/TheBloke
-- If you only serve yourself, run at least q5_k_m ggml for the optimal quality tradeoff, if you can afford it.
+- Run at least q5_k_m for the optimal quality tradeoff, if you can afford it.
 The quality bump from q4 is more than the perplexity difference suggests.
+Exllama2 now supports dynamic precision quants so this applies too.

 c.
 Go to oobabooga web UI - http://127.0.0.1:7860/ or the provided public management URL if you used --share.
 Go to "Models" tab.